 A dental hygienist program will include classes like:

 A pretty good perk with dental hygiene is that you can choose if you want to work full or part-time.
 You can decide which suits your lifestyle.
-As a top-paying trade career, the median full time salary is $76,220 per year.
-And, dental hygiene has faster than average career growth, at a projected 6 percent growth rate from 2019 to 2029.
+As a top-paying trade career, the mean full time salary in 2022 was $84,860.
+The bottom 10% earned about $61,510 and the top 10% earned around $107,640.

 Reference: